 It was interesting to hear the thoughts of a number of great speakers regarding the current environment and what to expect for 2020.
 While a multitude of issues were discussed, the following three factors were consistently identified as the primary drivers of mergers and acquisitions transactions in the current market:

 - Succession Planning.
 Planning (or lack thereof) for the next generation of bank leadership remains as a significant issue for community banks.
 The aging of boards and shareholders continue to serve as a motivation for many banks to seek out acquisition partners.
 This is an issue faced by many rural banks in Arkansas and I except that it will continue to spur M&A activity going forward.

-- Low Cost Deposits.
-Certainly not surprising to hear, but a number of speakers noted that a significant consideration in any acquisition is the desire to capture low cost core deposits.
+- Low-Cost Deposits.
+Certainly not surprising to hear, but a number of speakers noted that a significant consideration in any acquisition is the desire to capture low-cost core deposits.
 These funding considerations will no doubt continue to drive deals in 2020.

 - IT Costs and Fintech Competition.
 Rising technology costs also lead many smaller institutions to reconsider remaining independent.
-Pressure is also mounting with increased competition from non-bank financial service providers.
+The pressure is also mounting with increased competition from non-bank financial service providers.
 Several speakers encouraged banks to not be afraid to take some risks with technology offerings provided that you are partnering with a reputable fintech vendor – noting that enhancing the customer experience is of utmost importance.